monicatie/art_catalog/README.md

 ====
 To start the DB
-The db doesn't update itself.
-To update it run flask init-db
+flask init-db
 This will drop the sightings table and insert default sightings Modify server/queries/insertSightings.sql to start with other images